karthik-krishnan-28/read-clean-asm_wf/README.md

 ## Input files

-o run this pipeline on your own paired-end reads, place paired-end FASTQ files in `test_data/` and list them in `assets/test_samplesheet.csv`.
+To run this pipeline on your own paired-end reads, place paired-end FASTQ files in `test_data/` and list them in `assets/test_samplesheet.csv`.

 Example: